o3de/o3de.org/content/docs/user-guide/gems/development/creating/_index.md

 o3de create-gem -gp <path to create gem at>
 ```

-This will create your Gem with a standard file structure and CMake files created from templates.
+This will create your Gem with a standard file structure and CMake files created from [templates](https://github.com/o3de/o3de/tree/development/Templates).

 ## Gem Assets

 Each Gem has an `Assets` directory that can contain models, textures, scripts, animations, and more.
 Asset files are accessed the same way as they are in a game project.
 O3DE uses this root directory to find the asset file path.
 For example, when O3DE looks for the `textures/rain/rainfall_ddn.tif` file, it looks in the `<GemName>/Assets/textures/rain/` directory.

-## Gem Code
+## Gem Code (Optional)

 Gem code can be contained in any directory that is picked up by the `CMakeLists.txt` file of the Gem, although, by convention, Gems with only one source module
 use `Code` for the directory name.